JoshuaToenyes/crscrolling/README.md

-# crscrolling
+# vScroll

-Javascript nano-library for constant rate scrolling.
+Javascript library for programmatically controlling scrolling.

+Work in progress.